How Do Phages Improve the Microbiome?

 Phages Have Advantages over Anti-Biotics

 Phage therapy goes deeper than anti-biotics due to the phage’s ability to self-amplify when there is enough of the bacterial species they are targeting.
 Anti-biotics and probiotics for that matter are much more concentration dependent than phage.
-With phage the more of the targeted pathogenic species there are the more phage will target, replicate and expand.
+With phage the more of the targeted pathogenic species there are the more phage will target, replicate, and expand.
 Once the pathogenic species numbers are reduced the phage will naturally reduce and be swept out of the body.

-Phage therapy has distinct advantages over anti-biotics because the use of “wild type” phage with a multitude of different types of phages is too variable for bacterial resistance to form.
-Additionally, the phages keep in-tact healthy microflora and maintain a good microorganism count by preventing against small intestinal bacterial overgrowth (SIBO).
+Phage therapy has distinct advantages over antibiotics because the use of “wild type” phage with a multitude of different types of phages is too variable for bacterial resistance to form.
+Additionally, the phages keep in-tact healthy microflora and maintain a good microorganism count by preventing small intestinal bacterial overgrowth (SIBO).

 The viruses do not affect or infect human tissue at all and once they are no longer able to find a host bacterial cell they are quickly neutralized by the immune system and/or swept out of the body through the feces.
 Phages ability to fend off opportunistic pathogenic organisms without any adverse reactions makes them a valuable health promoting tool.